 Projects Past & Present

-It was a privileged to serve as a manuscript editor for the book Vanishing New York, How a Great City Lost Its Soul.
+It was a privilege to serve as a manuscript editor for the book Vanishing New York, How a Great City Lost Its Soul.
 This is a subject matter close to my heart.
 Congrats to my friend Jeremiah Moss!

 In 2015 my novel, Stink, was published by the Folio Club.
 I wrote Stink twenty years ago (!) and it sat like a time capsule in the closet for all that time.
 The story takes place in a decrepit and atmospheric neighborhood not unlike what Coney Island was like a few decades ago, but it’s really a composite of several American cities I knew at the time, including Seattle and Baltimore.
 Much of the detail I put into it was based on things that are gone now, which is part of what I hope will make it fun to read.